-A plant branched and leafy in lower part with long leafless stalks bearing flower heads of 3-7 yellow or yellow and red-brown, drooping rays surrounding a long, red-brown central disk.
-Its sombrero-shaped flower heads, is usually 1 1/2 ft. tall but can reach 3 ft.
+A plant branched and leafy in lower part with long leafless stalks bearing flower heads of 3-7 yellow or yellow and red-brown, drooping rays surrounding a long, red-brown central disc.
+With sombrero-shaped flower heads, it is usually 1 1/2 ft. tall but can reach 3 ft.
 Flower petals range from dark red and yellow, to all red or all yellow.
-The flowers central brown disk protrudes 1/2 to 2 in. above the drooping petals.
+The flowers central brown disc protrudes 1/2 to 2 in. above the drooping petals.
 Leaves on the lower portion of the stem are feathery and deeply cleft.

 Bloom InformationBloom Color: Orange , Yellow , Brown

 Bloom Time: May , Jun , Jul , Aug , Sep , Oct

 Bloom Notes: Late spring through July; often into August and September if moisture is available.